kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 We first use the `KOKKOS_FUNCTION` macro to make the methods callable from a kernel.
 When creating the instance, note that we introduce a distinction between the *memory* that the it uses, and the actual instantiated *object*.
-The construct is done on the device, within a single-iteration `parallel_for`, using placement new.
+The object instance is constructed on the device, within a single-iteration `parallel_for`, using [placement new](https://en.cppreference.com/w/cpp/language/new#Placement_new).
 Since the kernel does not have a return type, we use a static cast to associate the object type with the memory allocation.

-The destructor must explicitly be called from the device, again with a single-iteration `parallel_for`.
-Then the memory allocation can be release with `kokkos_free`.
+For not [trivially destructable](https://en.cppreference.com/w/cpp/language/destructor#Trivial_destructor) objects the destructor must explicitly be called on the device.
+After destructing the object in a single-iteration `parallel_for`, the memory allocation can be finally release with `kokkos_free`.

 This code is extremely ugly, but leads to functional virtual function calls on the device.
 The Vpointer now points to the device Vtable.
 Remember that those virtual functions cannot be called on the host anymore!